alttch/busrt/docs/rpc_blocking.rst

 * To keep ordering, RPC layer blocks frame processing until the handler executing is over

-* The handler calls RPC method and... is getting stuck.
-The reply can not be received as the RPC layer is blocked and waiting until the handler finishes its task
+* The handler calls RPC method and... gets stuck.
+The reply can not be received as the RPC layer is blocked and waits until the handler finishes its task

-* As the result, the while RPC layer is blocked and IPC communication from/to the process is no longer possible
+* As the result, the whole RPC layer is blocked and IPC communication from/to the process is no longer possible

 Solutions